RWS-NL/air-node-packages/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report incorrect or unexpected behaviour of any package
+about: Report incorrect or unexpected behaviour of any of the packages
-title: '[BUG]: '
+title: 'Fix(): '
-labels: 'Bug 👾'
 assignees: ''

 ---